adunning/dissertation/source/06-reading-alexander.md

-# Reading Alexander at Cirencester and Malmesbury through Geoffrey Brito's *Sol meldunensis*
+# Reading Alexander at Cirencester and Malmesbury

 <!-- abstract: